CP2406-2018-2/cp2406-project-jc444304/UserStories/README.md

 ```

 ```
-A user needs to set apparatuses within each venue of the household.
-(TEST).
+A user needs apparatuses (devices) within each venue of the household.
+(DONE).
 ```

 ```
-A user needs the automation to trigger events that force interaction between devices.
-(TODO).
+A user needs a trigger system to allow interaction between venues and devices.
+(TEST).

 NOTE: Environmental conditions and household activities must be detected.
 ```

 ```
 A user needs to inject scenarios into the simulator that will imitate real-life situations.
-(TODO).
+(DONE).
 ```

 ```
-A user needs a CLI menu system to interact with the automator and simulator.
-(TEST).
+A user needs a CLI system to interact with the automator and simulator.
+(DEPRECATED).
 ```

 ```
-A user needs to sandbox Python scripting into each appliance for maximum customization.
+A user needs to sandbox Python scripting into each venue for maximum customization.
 (TODO).

 Estimate: 1 day.
 ```